NaijIuc/MyBlogs/content/post/2020-09-08-tim-s-homework-3-performed-with-r.md

 ```
 The "comperasion" result ![](hwk3/hw3.fig3.png)

-**Simple conclusion:** Even though it is more possible to have a "head tail" statistically across multiple tosses, that "head head" pattern shows in the first time of you has a dramatically high chance.
+**Simple conclusion:** presumably, the sampling method is unbiased.
+Even though it is more possible to have a "head tail" statistically across multiple tosses, that "head head" pattern shows in the first time of you has a dramatically high chance.